anotherchu/dotfiles/pwsh/README.md

 ## Usage

-Place in $PROFILE.
+Place profile file as shown by $PROFILE.
 For pwsh 7 installed via choco, this would be:

-~\Documents\PowerShell\
+- ~\Documents\PowerShell\